INK-USC/CPL/README.md

 MINERVA : included as a part of the model.

+Two-Step : Use PCNN to extract relations on a given corpus dataset beforehand, add them to the knowledge graph's training set by a confidence threshold, and train MINERVA.

 [ConvE](https://github.com/INK-USC/CPL/blob/master/baselines/ConvE-master/) : SOTA KG embedding-based reasoning method.

 [OpenKE](https://github.com/INK-USC/CPL/tree/master/baselines/OpenKE-master) : Classical embedding baselines prior to 2014.
 Implemented by THU NLP group.